1. Policy declaration

 - Maintain appropriate levels of professional indemnity insurance and medical registration.

-- Make the RACGP and Training Organisation aware of changes to, or restrictions imposed on, their medical registration within 15 National Office business days of being notified of the change or restriction.
+- Make both the RACGP and Training Organisation aware of restrictions, conditions, suspensions and/or undertakings imposed on, or changes to, their medical registration within 15 National Office business days of being notified of the change or restriction.
+Participants must disclose changes to their medical registration to the RACGP via email to email@example.com.
+Failure to do this will be handled as per the Academic Misconduct Policy.

 6.3 Academic conduct